Cyber Liability Insurance: Cost & Coverage in 2023

 - Data breach: Have you had any known data breaches in the past five years?

-Cyber Insurance Coverage
+What Cyber Insurance Covers

 Coverage Options

 Many small businesses can get cyber insurance as a standalone policy or by adding it as an endorsement to their business owner’s policy (BOP).
-Insurers offer different levels and types of coverage, as well as endorsements to make the policy right for your business.
+Insurers offer different levels and types of coverage as well as endorsements to make the policy right for your business.

-Some common endorsements include:
+Some common insurance endorsements include:

 - Computer fraud